-They are universally respected as an excellent forklift operator – they should have a good level of experience lifting a variety of different types of loads with an excellent record when it comes to health and safety; they must be safety-focussed
+They are universally respected as an excellent forklift operator or supervisor – they might not be a forklift operator right now, but they should have a good level of experience lifting a variety of different types of loads with an excellent record when it comes to health and safety; they must be safety-focussed

 - They express a desire to help others – often, this person will be the person that others go to anyway, and they are probably a supervisor or have been a supervisor

 - They are a person who is not going to be bullied or dominated by others – you don’t want persuasive employees convincing a trainer they are OK when they are not; the trainer must have a mind of their own